 Still pinching myself that we found a home with such incredible windows and natural light.

 (to the left) This view really inspires me.
 The door to the right is the sunroom and the left is the dining room.
 We added a little side table and a HUGE mirror and then in the back of the room, our bar cart.

 (to the right) In this view you can see all of my favorite things!
 The sofas (I’ll talk more about them below), the 8 foot cactus, palm plant and the coffee table OF MY DREAMS.
 I love this simple, cozy spot in our home.

-(and the view facing the entryway, if your back is to the big window) When we moved in, I initially wanted to fill that back wall with floor to ceiling bookshelves.
 And while I still love that idea, I realize now that we already have two giant bookshelves in our home, so I’ve just kind of been waiting for the right idea for that wall.
 For now it’s a good home for our bar cart and a fun rattan chair I scored at a local vintage shop.

 See the rest of the before photos here.

 Here’s the view looking into the living room from the entryway.
 I’m really happy this is the first room you see from the entryway when you walk in the front door! (here’s a link to those cute wall planters)